Through the Seva Hundi movement, RDT supports the education of orphaned children, the most vulnerable members of an already impoverished communities

 The Smt.
 Sita Devi Foundation, Vijayawada, awarded RDT the Rural Development Prize for the programme

 “It is the compassion and courage of the people who are contributing to Seva Hundi, which gives me immense hope for the children whose lives are incomplete without their parents, yet they are receiving love and care from the society through their financial contributions.
-As this special program of supporting orphan children is running in the third year, we look forward with surging hope that many more children can pursue their dreams.
-With this initiative, RDT hopes to give the country progressive leaders for tomorrow.”
+As this special program of supporting orphan children is at its early stages, we look forward with surging hope that many more children can pursue their dreams.

 Govindappa, Area Team Leader, Uravakonda